 5. Train Smart And Eat Smarter

-Too many people think that they can make up for a bad diet with harder work at the gym.
+Too many people think that they can make up for a bad diet with a harder workout at the gym.

-Jason fully understands this and has spoken a lot about creating the right balance of food.
+Jason Statham fully understands this and has spoken a lot about creating the right balance of food with his workout.
 This involves eating the right things and supplementing in a way that maximizes results.

 Now, let’s take a look at his training regimen.